mriphysics/EPG-isochromat/README.md

 * `SPGR_runme_1.m`: Compares transient SPGR simulations
 * `FSE_runme.m`: Compares transient FSE simulations
 * `SPGR_runme_2.m`: Compares steady-state SPGR simulations with and without inclusion of diffusion

+#### Compatibility
+All work was carried out using Matlab R2015a.
+Some display and annotation functions may not work in older releases